 Schizophrenia can manifest as a broad range of symptoms which vary in severity and type from person to person.
 The symptoms of this condition can also change over time.
 Symptoms of schizophrenia are commonly divided into two categories: positive and negative.

 Positive symptoms represent changes in thoughts and behavior that are not part of usual functioning.
 They include:

-- Disorganized behavior
+- Disorganized behavior or movements

 - Social withdrawal

 Schizophrenia often begins to develop from ages 15 to 25.
 Many early signs of the condition are subtle, and most of these signs could indicate many other mental health issues besides schizophrenia.
 However, some of the earliest signs of schizophrenia may include: